agentlang-ai/agentlang-docs/docs/dataflow/navigate-to-dataflow-page.md

-# Naviage to Dataflow Page
+# Navigate to Dataflow Page

 ### **Step 1: Click on the Model Card**